david-rockwood/fimpad/README.md

 FIMpad requires a connection to an LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.

-Currently FIMpad is likely to only work with llama.cpp llama-server serving the LLM.
+Currently FIMpad is likely to only work with llama.cpp's llama-server serving the LLM.
 In the future, compatibility layers may be added to work with other servers, if there is demand for that.

 A recent build of llama.cpp’s llama-server is recommended, available at:
 ```